Logo link to homepage

 Report for Sheveluch

-The Kamchatkan Volcanic Eruption Response Team (KVERT) reported that lava extrusion may have continued at Sheveluch’s “300 years of RAS” dome on the SW flank of Old Sheveluch and at the Young Sheveluch dome during 16-23 January.
-Daily thermal anomalies over the domes were identified in satellite images.
-Gas-and-steam plumes with some ash drifted 60 km NE during 20-21 January and plumes of resuspended ash drifted 300 km SE during 21-23 January.
+The Kamchatkan Volcanic Eruption Response Team (KVERT) and the Institute of Volcanology and Seismology (IVS) of the Far Eastern Branch of the Russian Academy of Sciences (FEB RAS) reported that lava extrusion may have continued at Sheveluch’s “300 years of RAS” dome on the SW flank of Old Sheveluch and at the Young Sheveluch dome during 8-15 May.
+Thermal anomalies over the domes were identified in satellite images almost daily; weather clouds sometimes obscured views.
 The Aviation Color Code remained at Orange (the second highest level on a four-color scale).
 Dates are based on UTC times; specific events are in local time where noted.

 Report for Suwanosejima

-The Japan Meteorological Agency (JMA) reported that eruptive activity at Suwanosejima's Ontake Crater continued during 27 January-3 February.
+The Japan Meteorological Agency (JMA) reported that eruptive activity at Suwanosejima's Ontake Crater continued during 15-19 May.
 Incandescence was observed nightly in webcam images.
-An explosion was recorded at 0456 on 29 January though emission characteristics were unknown.
-Explosions at 0737 and 1740 on 2 February generated ash plumes that rose 400 m above the crater rim and drifted SE and 1 km above the crater rim and drifted S, respectively.
-Large blocks were ejected 400 m from the crater.
-Tremor accompanied the eruption events.
-The Alert Level remained at 2 (the second level on a five-level scale) and the public was warned to stay at least 1.5 km away from the crater.
+No explosions were detected, though plumes from eruptive events rose 1 km above the crater rim.
+The Alert Level remained at 2 (the second level on a five-level scale) and the public was warned to be cautious within 1.5 km of the crater.

 Source: Japan Meteorological Agency (JMA)